Upper Elementary Curriculum

 - Social Studies

-- Electives: Art, Ballet, Band, Chorus, Drama, Harp, Health and Physical Education, Introduction to Computer Science, String Orchestra
+- Electives: Art, Band, Drama, Elementary Dance Exploration, General Music, Harp, Health and Physical Education, Introduction to Computer Science, and String Orchestra

 Bell Schedule, Grades 4-6

 |7th||2:10 - 3:00|